DeanMenkis/PandaCam-StormHacks2025/README.md

-# Circuit Breakers StormHacks 2025
-## PandaCam - 3D Printer Watchdog
+# PandaCam - 3D Printer Watchdog - Built for Stormhacks 2025

 ### 🎯 Project Overview --
 An intelligent 3D printer monitoring system that uses AI-powered image analysis to watch your prints in real-time.
 Built for StormHacks 2025 by Team Circuit Breakers.